DavidNash2024/Win32xx/samples/Browser/Readme.txt

 * Use of a ComboBoxEx control in the rebar.
 * Printing the contents of a WebBrowser.
 * Print preview the contents of a WebBrowser.

+Note:
+The CWebBrowser used in this sample uses the IWebBrowser2 interface.
+The IWebBrowser2 provides access to the same features as used by the Microsoft's Internet Explorer.
+Support for Internet Explorer ended on June 15, 2022, so this sample might not render web pages properly.

+Consider using using the EdgeBrowser and EdgeBrowserEx samples to display modern web pages instead.